xynehq/play/AUTOMATION_GUIDE.md

 - **Why it's important**: Prevents configuration conflicts and errors
 - **How it works**: `train.py` script validates and auto-detects optimal settings

+### 5. TensorBoard Auto-Start
+- **What it does**: Automatically starts TensorBoard before training in `-tb` targets
+- **Why it's important**: Previously users had to manually start TensorBoard after training
+- **How it works**:
+  - `make train-bnb-tb` and `make train-unsloth-tb` now start TensorBoard automatically
+  - TensorBoard runs in background on port 6006 (configurable)
+  - Training proceeds with live monitoring available
+  - TensorBoard continues running after training for result review
+- **User experience**: One command gives you training + live monitoring

 ## 🎯 What Each Automation Solves

 ### Before Automation: